Skip to content

 Objectives

-- Explore the importance of allyship and activism in creating inclusive workplaces.
+2. Explore the importance of allyship and action in creating inclusive workplaces.

-- Learn effective strategies for supporting and advocating for LGBTQ+ rights and inclusion.
+4. Learn simple strategies for supporting and advocating for LGBTQ+ rights and inclusion.

 Components